China's LGBTQ artists persevere as censors' grip tightens

 'Cat-and-mouse game' with censors

 Another artist exhibiting at Art.Des is Gao Zhouyue, whose painting "Dawning" shows a church wedding between a transgender woman and her wife, witnessed by their three children.
-Inspired by an American TV show Sense8, Gao says his piece is meant to be a testament to the fluidity of sexuality, as well as the transcendence of love.
+Inspired by the American TV show "Sense8", Gao says his piece is meant to be a testament to the fluidity of sexuality, as well as the transcendence of love.

 "Painting this one was a learning experience for me," said the 26-year-old artist, whose ex-boyfriend was the first subject of his queer-themed artwork.
 "It has taught me a lot about the transgender community."